flattool/flattool-cli/README.md

 - flatpak.
 Of course, this script's entire purpose is for managing flatpak applications, as such, flatpak itself must be installed.

 ## How to install:
-1. Download the `flattool` file from this repo.
-2. Run `printf $PATH` in your terminal.
+1. Run `printf $PATH` in your terminal.
-3. Place the newly downloaded flattool script within any directory mentioned in the output of that command.
+2. Download flattool file inside a directory mentioned in "printf $PATH" command with: `wget -P /path/to/bin/directory https://raw.githubusercontent.com/heliguy4599/flattool/main/flattool`
-4. Navigate to where you have moved flattool and run `chmod +x flattool`.
+3. Navigate to where you have downloaded the flattool file and run `chmod +x flattool`.
 This will allow flattool to be executed.

 All set!
 Now all you need to do is run flattool with `flattool --help`.